First Aid Courses

 Course meets legislation requirements for provincial/territorial worker safety and insurance boards, and include the latest CPR guidelines and training in the use of automated external defibrillator (AED).

-SFA - Standard First Aid
+SFA - Standard/Intermediate First Aid CPR/AED

-Comprehensive two-day course offering first aid and cardiopulmonary resuscitation (CPR) skills for those who need training due to work requirements or who want more knowledge to respond to emergencies at home.
+Intermediate.
+(CSA) Standard Z1210-17.
+Is a Comprehensive two-day course offering first aid and cardiopulmonary resuscitation (CPR) skills for those who need training due to work requirements or who want more knowledge to respond to emergencies at home.
 Course meets legislation requirements for provincial/territorial worker safety and insurance boards and includes the latest first aid and CPR guidelines.

-Emergency Child Care First Aid
+Emergency Child Care First Aid CPR/AED

 Basic one-day course designed to introduce caregivers to injury prevention skills and knowledge.
 Course covers lifesaving first aid skills and cardiopulmonary resuscitation (CPR and AED) for children, and babies.
 Course meets legislation requirements for provincial/territorial early childhood education and day care worker safety requirements.

-Standard Child Care First Aid
+Standard Child Care First Aid CPR/AED

 Comprehensive two-day course offering lifesaving first aid skills, cardiopulmonary resuscitation (CPR) skills, and injury prevention skills and knowledge, with a focus on childhood injuries and illnesses.
 Includes the latest first aid and CPR guidelines and meets legislation requirements for provincial/territorial early childhood education and day care worker safety requirements.

-Marine Basic First Aid CPR A or C
+Marine Basic First Aid CPR/AED

 Comprehensive two-day course designed to meet the needs of those expected to provide first aid in a marine environment.
 Course uses a combination of lecture, discussion, and scenarios taken from the marine/fishing industry to teach the required knowledge and skills.
 Course meets the requirements of Transport Canada outlined in Transport Publication (TP) 13008 E.